-- 1.1 The application procedure you need to follow will depend on the level of course you are applying for. - For undergraduate courses, you will usually need to apply via the Universities and Colleges Admissions Service (UCAS: see www.ucas.ac.uk) - Applicants for postgraduate taught degree courses will usually need to apply via BU's online admissions system - Applicants for postgraduate research degrees need to apply via BU's Doctoral College online admissions system - Applications for apprenticeships must be made via an employer.
-Prospective apprentices should either be employed and have the support of their employer, or have made an application to an apprenticeship vacancy - For incoming exchange students the applications procedure is set out on the applying for an exchange webpage on our website (www.bournemouth.ac.uk/ applying-exchange-bu)
+- 1.1 The application procedure you need to follow will depend on the level of course you are applying for. - For undergraduate courses, you will usually need to apply via the Universities and Colleges Admissions Service (UCAS: see www.ucas.ac.uk) - Applicants for postgraduate taught degree courses will usually need to apply via BU's online admissions system - Applicants for postgraduate research degrees need to apply via BU's Doctoral College online admissions system.